thibaudcolas/draftjs-filters/README.md

 limitBlockDepth((max: number), (content: ContentState))

 /**
- * Removes all block types not present in the whitelist.
+ * Converts all block types not present in the whitelist to unstyled.
+ * Also sets depth to 0 (for potentially nested list items).
  */

 filterBlockTypes((whitelist: Array<DraftBlockType>), (content: ContentState))